tdegeus/cppmat/docs/index.rst

 | :ref:`cppmat::cartesian::vector <var_cartesian_vector>`     | 1st-order tensor (a.k.a. vector) |
 +-------------------------------------------------------------+----------------------------------+

-Each of these class has a fixed size equivalent (that is usually more efficient):
+Each of these classes has a fixed size equivalent (that is usually more efficient):

 +-------------------------------------------------------------------+-------------------------------------------------------------+
 | **Fixed size**                                                    | **Dynamical size**                                          |